Consumer Reports concluded in their November 2003 report that “…for most people, long-term-care insurance (LTCI) is too risky and too expensive.”

-Medical conditions have shorter averages stays.
+Medical conditions have shorter average stays.
 Diabetes averages 4 years.
-Cancer and pulmonary conditions avers 3 years.
+Cancer and pulmonary conditions average 3 years.
 Stroke is under 2 years, and cardiac conditions are under a year and a half.
 The average stay in a nursing home is two and a half years, with many patients staying under six months.

 For every category of insurance there are some winners and some losers, but the insurance companies are always among the winners.
 They have to be to stay in business.

 Therefore, those who self-insure (and don’t have the overhead of a large corporate insurance company) will probably save money.
 On average it is better to forgo the insurance or get a minimal amount of extreme disaster insurance, invest what you save on insurance, and build your net worth so that you can self-insure.

 Let me be very clear in what I am saying: Some types of insurance are a good idea.
 But LTCI is better handled by preparing early in life and having sufficient assets to pay for benefits out of pocket.
 The benefits of being able to pay out of pocket are tremendous.

 If you can pay out of pocket, but end up not needing long-term care, you keep your money and can use it for other things or pass an inheritance on to your children.